splunk/public-o11y-docs/logs/search-time-rules.rst

 =============================================================================
 You cannot use search-time processing rules in the Log Observer Connect UI.

-Going forward, you can utilize the following methods for processing data at search time in Splunk Cloud Platform:
+Going forward, you can utilize the following methods for processing data at search time in the Splunk platform:

 .. list-table::
    :header-rows: 1